List of Dinosaur King characters: Dinosaurs

 Other Info: It is another secret dinosaur that Dr. Z has created.
-He is the first Secret Dinosaur that is in Dr. Z's possession when we first see its card and is revealed to be the most violent of the secret-element dinosaurs, being it was violent since it was a hatchling and worse as an adult.
+He is the first Secret Dinosaur that is in Dr. Z's possession and is revealed to be the most violent of the secret-element dinosaurs, being it was violent since it was a hatchling and worse as an adult.
 It helps in the fight against Seth's Black Tyrannosaurus.